vrammouz/vrammouz/README.md

 <!-- Your header or cool banner -->

-# Hi there, I'm Veronica.
+# Hi there, I'm Veronica 🦇

 I'm a developer/researcher/analyst who is passionate about AI safety, security and privacy!